drcmda/mauerwerk/README.md

   data={this.state.data}
   // Key accessor, instructs grid on how to fetch individual keys from the data set keys={d => d.key}
-  // Can be a fixed value or an individual data accessor (for variable heights), if you leave it undefined it will assume 100% container height heights={d => d.height}
+  // Can be a fixed value or an individual data accessor (for variable heights)
+  // If you leave it undefined it will assume 100% container height heights={d => d.height}
   // Optional: number of columns (make it responsive yourself using react-measure/react-media) columns={3}